Types of Seam Used in Garments Manufacturing

 This type of seam is related to the addition of separate items to the edge of a garment part.
 The seam is produced with a minimum of two pieces of component, where one component is limited on one end, and the other narrow one is limited on both ends.

 8. Class-08: Others seam

-Here, only one piece of component involved in construction the seam, here stitches are applied on its edges.
-This type of seam is produced with minimum of one piece of component with a limited edge on two ends.
+Here, only one piece of the component involved in the construction of the seam, here stitches is applied on its edges.
+This type of seam is produced with a minimum of one piece of the component with a limited edge on two ends.
 This class is commonly used for waist belts and belt loops.

 Speech from the writer:

 If you read this article with full attention, then you can easily answer the following questions in the interview: